Keralida Simha

 The movie was recorded a Blockbuster at the box office and had a theatrical run of over 100 days in multiple centres.

 A day before the release, the prints of the movie got stuck in Chennai and the producer had no option other than scrapping the movie.
 However, Parvathamma Rajkumar stepped in at the end moment and arranged for personal transportation for the rolls to be distributed to the district centres in Karnataka and saw to that the movie released smoothly.
 This incident proved her mettle in the industry as a distributor and her ability to sail through the crisis.
+Director Ravi Srivatsa had claimed that Parvathamma had revealed to him that when the censor certification was deliberately being delayed, she had released the first show without censor certificate.

 Plot

-The film revolves around two brothers who are police officers.
-Rajkumar plays the role of elder brother of Shankar, who is a strict and honest police officer.
-The protagonist falls in love with a lawyer played by Saritha.
-The protagonist seizes a gang which involves in the consumption of illegal drugs.
-It is revealed that the leader of the gang is the son of a rich businessman played by Thoogudeepa Srinivas.
-Under difficult circumstances the lawyer played by Sarita becomes the defence lawyer for the accused.
+Shankar and Sridhar are cops brought up by a single mother.
+Shankar is in love with Advocate Usha.
+Shankar arrests a gangster Sunil in an illegal drug case.
+While Usha bails him out citing nervous breakdown Shankar finds out that the accused is having a good time at the hospital and is the son of a gangster.
+This irks Shankar, and he cuts off all ties with Usha.
+Unknown to Shankar, the kingpin of the local drug mafia, has kidnapped Usha's mother and is forcing Usha to protect him in court.

+Shankar's straightforwardness brings him in clash with his younger brother Sridhar as well.
+Shankar ends up getting suspended, arrested, black-labelled and even loses their mother.
+The rest of the story deals with how Shankar ends up beating the drug mafia.